Moby: 2004–2010: Hotel, Last Night, and Wait for Me

 Moby's seventh album, Hotel, was released in March 2005.
 The album contains little use of samples, which Moby reasoned to using different audio recording software which had a sampling function that was too difficult to learn, "so it was me just being lazy".
-He nonetheless said that Hotel is a more satisfying album as a result.
 The instruments were recorded live by Moby except for the drums, for which he enlisted his longtime live drummer Scott Frassetto.
 The album features vocals from six other performers, including Laura Dawn and Shayna Steele.
 In 2013, Moby looked back on the album as his least favourite of his career, pointing out that it was the only one not recorded at his home studio.
 The singles "Lift Me Up" and "Slipping Away" became top-10 hits across Europe.
 Early copies of the album included a bonus CD of remixes and ambient music entitled Hotel: Ambient that was released on its own in 2014.

-In 2006, he accepted an offer to score the soundtrack for Richard Kelly's 2007 movie Southland Tales, because he was a fan of Kelly's previous film, Donnie Darko.
 In 2007, Moby also started a rock band, The Little Death with his friends Laura Dawn, Daron Murphy, and Aaron A. Brooks.
 Following the dissolution of V2 Records in 2007, Moby signed a new deal with Mute Records to handle his American distribution.
 In 2007 Moby produced and performed on a remake of "The Bulrushes" by The Bongos that appeared on the special anniversary edition of the group's debut album Drums Along the Hudson, on Cooking Vinyl Records.
-From 2007 to 2008 he ran a series of New York club events titled "Degenerates".
+From 2007 to 2008 he ran a series of New York City club nights titled "Degenerates".

 In 2008, Moby released Last Night, an electronic dance album inspired by a night out in his New York City neighborhood.
 The album was recorded in Moby's home studio and features various guest vocalists, including Wendy Starland, MC Grandmaster Caz, Sylvia of Kudu, MC Aynzli, and the Nigerian 419 Squad.
 The singles from Last Night include "Alice" and "Disco Lies".